FOR585: Advanced Smartphone Forensics

 |You Will Be Able To|

-This course features 14 hands-on labs and a final forensics challenge to enure the student not only learns the material, but can execute techniques to manually recover data.
-The labs include:
+This course features 17 hands-on labs and a final forensics challenge to ensure that students not only learn the material, but can also execute techniques to manually recover data.
+The labs cover the following topics:

 |Press & Reviews|